Carl J. Wepking

 At Washington State University, Carl completed his master’s degree in Environmental Science.
 His thesis research was on larval fish ecology and potential prey availability in a Pacific estuary.
 He aided investigations of invasive species range expansion for two species, the rusty crayfish (Orconectes rusticus) and the calanoid copepod, Pseudodiaptomus forbesi, and helped with projects pertaining to endangered species habitat restoration following levee removal.

-Currently, Carl is investigating the effects antibiotic use in agricultural livestock rearing has on soil ecosystems, specifically in terms of microbial community function.
-Additionally, he aims to expand the project to include more trophic levels of the soil community in order to better understand how antibiotic perturbations can affect secondary and tertiary trophic levels.
+For his PhD thesis, Carl investigated the effects antibiotic use in agricultural livestock rearing has on soil ecosystems, specifically in terms of microbial community function.
+Additionally, he worked to expand the project to include more trophic levels of the soil community in order to better understand how antibiotic perturbations can affect secondary and tertiary trophic levels.
 Questions regarding soil and agricultural ecology are of particular interest to Carl, as he grew up working with his family’s cattle farm in Wisconsin.